 Chapter 4.
-Medical Benefits Chart (what is covered and what you pay) Understand ding your out-of-pocket costs for covered services t-of-pocket costs you may pay for your covered services

-SECTION 1 Section 1.1 Understanding your out-of-pocket costs for covered services Types of out-of-pocket costs you may pay for your covered services Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?
-Section 1.3 Our plan does not allow providers to "balance bill" you 41 SECTION 2 Use the Medical Benefits Chart to find out what is covered for you and how much yo · Section 2.1 Pour medical benefits and costs as a member of the plan 42 Section 2.1 SECTION 3 pay 42
+Medical Benefits Chart (what is covered and what you pay) SECTION 1 Understanding your out-of-pocket costs for covered services 45 Section 1.1 Types of out-of-pocket costs you may pay for your covered services 45 Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical se ervices?
+45 Section 1.3 Our plan does not allow providers to "balance bill" you 45 SECTION 2 Use the Medical Benefits Chart to find out what is covered for you and you will pay Section 2.1 Your medical benefits and costs as a member of the plan SECTION 3 What services are not covered by the plan?
+71 Section 3.1 Services we do not cover (exclusions)